Arpeggio Gripper Build Guide

 Put a 10x15x4 bearing onto the ABS tube followed by a 3/8" x 7/8" steel washer.

-Make a mark 6mm from the end of the tube with a sharpie pen.
+Make a mark 6.5mm from the end of the tube with a sharpie pen.
 Forcefully twist the helical gear onto the tube until the marked 6mm of tube protrude past the gear.

-Put a drop of cyanoacrylate glue where the gear and tube touch.
+Put a few drops of cyanoacrylate glue where the gear and tube touch, followed by another washer and press it firmly to glue it there.

 Locate or print the gantry marker tags.
 If you are printing them, This is the sticker paper on amazon and the document with the marker images is here.
 It must be printed without margins.
 Cut the stickers apart into squares.